 A former capital of Scotland, Dunfermline has been an important economic and social centre for centuries.
-Carnegie Hall, together with many other local attractions, bears the name of the town's most famous son, the industrialist and philanthropist Andrew Carnegie.
+Carnegie Hall and Dunfermline Carnegie Library and Galleries, together with many other local attractions, bears the name of the town’s most famous son, the industrialist and philanthropist Andrew Carnegie.

 Dunfermline’s town centre packs in a wealth of heritage, as well as a superb shopping area, and one of Fife’s largest and most beautiful parks.